-12.1.
+- 12.1.
 A protest can be lodged in accordance with the 400 rules either by the driver or the team manager.
-Protests lodged by any driver or his team manager must be handled by the Protest Judge according to the rules.

-The protest fee for F1 is 250 Euro.

-- 122. An appeal must be submitted in writing (fax, mail) to the UIM office for the attention of Secretary General within the specified time limit and signed by the driver or his team manager. - 12.3.
-The time limit for appeal submission is 48 hours, and is counted from the moment of the communication of the protest judge's decision to the interested parties.

-The 24 hours of the Sunday do not count within the 48 hours to appeal.
-Address, telephone, e-mail, and fax should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver, with a copy to his N.A.

-- 124. The driver may agree to forego an Appeal Committee meeting and for the appeal to be handled through telephone and fax, if possible, in order to minimise the costs of the appeal. - 12.5.
-The Formula 1 Committee will select an Appeal Committee of 3 persons, who are neutral and independent parties; the chairman will be legally qualified.

-The decision must be given within 7 days and in any case before the start of the following race.
+Protests lodged by any driver or his/her team manager must be handled by the Protest Judge according to the rules. - The protest fee for F1 is 250 Euro. - 12.2.
+An appeal must be submitted in writing (fax, mail) to the UIM office for the attention of Secretary General within the specified time limit and signed by the driver or his/her team manager. - 12.3.
+The time limit for appeal submission is 48 hours, and is counted from the moment of the communication of the protest judge's decision to the interested parties. - The 24 hours of the race day do not count within the 48 hours to appeal.
+Address, telephone, e-mail, and fax should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver, with a copy to his/her N.A. - 12.4.
+The driver may agree to forego an Appeal Committee meeting and for the appeal to be handled through telecommunication channel, if possible, in order to minimise the costs of the appeal. - 12.5.
+For all other aspects of an appeal the provisions of Art.405 apply. - The decision shall be given within 7 days and in any case before the registration for the following race.

-13.1.
-Following an accident, the driver must undergo a physical examination and be passed fit by the event medical staff before being permitted to continue in that racing event.

-Following any accident, damaged boats must be completely rechecked and approved by the UIM Commissioner before being permitted to rejoin the event.

-The certified (or recertified) minimum 6 strap/6 point mounting system must be replaced according to the manufacturers recommended replacement interval or after an accident that results in structural damage to either the cockpit or hull; or injury to the driver.
-The manufacturer's certificate must be available and show the date of manufacture or recertification.
+- 13.1.
+Following an accident, the driver must undergo a physical examination and be passed fit by the event medical staff before being permitted to continue in that racing event. - Following any accident, damaged boats must be completely rechecked and approved by the UIM Commissioner before being permitted to rejoin the event. - The certified (or recertified) minimum 6 strap/6 point mounting system must be replaced according to the manufacturers recommended replacement interval or after an accident that results in structural damage to either the cockpit or hull; or injury to the driver.
+The manufacturer's certificate must be available and show the date of manufacture or recertification. - 13.2.

-13.2.
 Immersion trainings at race venues will be carried-out by Osprey at least once during the season, starting with the first event in the calendar.
 Drivers may alternatively have a test in UK, by arrangement.
 Drivers entering the series part way through, will be accepted with their own National Authorities immersion test certificate, which will be valid only up to the time of the next immersion test organised by Osprey.
-The immersion training will be carried out with each participant wearing their Frontal Head Restraint (FHR).

-An example of the certificate and instructions of how to perform an immersion test are available at the UIM Secretariat.
+The immersion training will be carried out with each participant wearing their Frontal Head Restraint (FHR). - An example of the certificate and instructions of how to perform an immersion test are available at the UIM Secretariat. - 13.3.

-- 13.3.
 The deformable pickle forks are mandatory according to rule 509.02. - 13.4.
-Reinforced cockpits are mandatory according to rule 509.

-Cockpits manufactured after January 1, 2010 shall have the aft portion closed off in a fashion to encourage the deflection of a boat colliding from a direction aft of the cockpit.
+Reinforced cockpits are mandatory according to rule 509. - Cockpits manufactured after January 1, 2010 shall have the aft portion closed off in a fashion to encourage the deflection of a boat colliding from a direction aft of the cockpit.
 To meet this objective the closed off area (the rear bulkhead) shall slope upward as shown in Figure 1.
 In addition the closed off area shall be rounded in the top view as shown in Figure 2.